bmonish/ios-learning/Combine-UIKit/ChangeValueOnAction/README.md

 }
 ````

-Creating a publisher for the notification for the name `blogPost` and when the notification is triggered we take the object passed and return the `title` for the subscriber to use
+Creating a publisher for the notification with the name `blogPost` and when the notification is triggered we take the object passed and return the `title` for the subscriber to use.

 ```swift
 let publisher = NotificationCenter.Publisher(center: .default, name: .newBlogPost, object: nil)